shakfu/py-js/README.md

 2. A pure python module, `py_prelude.py` which is converted to `py_prelude.h` and compiled with `py` and then pre-loaded into the `globals()` namespace of every `py` instance.

-3. A builtin `api` module which is derived from a cython-wrapper of a subset of the Max c-api.
+3. A builtin `api` module which is derived from a cython-based wrapper of a subset of the Max c-api.

 The following provides a brief view of key attributes and methods: